 Use these shortcuts to explore your dream loft conversion:

-Velux conversions are the simplest and most cost-effective type of loft conversion.
+Velux conversions (Also known as Rooflight conversions) are the simplest and most cost-effective type of loft conversion.
 They add Velux windows without changing the roof structure, making them perfect for bringing natural light into your loft.

 Type: N/A – This conversion focuses on integrating roof light windows into the existing structure.

 Best for: Properties with ample headroom where only minimal alterations are needed.
-Perfect for homeowners who want to enhance their space without extensive construction.
+Perfect for homeowners who want to enhance their space without extensive construction and keep their Velux loft conversion costs down.

 Dormer loft conversions extend the existing roof structure to protrude from the roof's slope, typically at the rear.
 This conversion type effectively adds both headroom and usable floor space.